HMS Investigator (1801): Australian voyage

 At the urging of the naturalist Sir Joseph Banks, the Admiralty decided to launch an expedition to map the Australian coastline, as well as further study the plant and animal life on the new colony.
 Attached to the expedition was the botanist Robert Brown, the botanical artist Ferdinand Bauer and the landscape artist William Westall.
 The Admiralty chose Xenophon for the expedition: her former mercantile role meant that she had a small draught and ample space for supplies, making her particularly suitable for a long exploratory voyage.
 On the other hand, she was in relatively poor condition, and could therefore be spared from service in the war against France.

 The Navy had Xenophon fitted as a discovery ship at Sheerness between November 1800 and March 1801, and renamed her Investigator.
 The refitting included making additional cabins for scientists and space on the deck for plant specimens.
 The armament was reduced to two guns and eight carronades (six 12-pounder and two 18-pounder), providing additional storage space.

-On 19 January 1801, the Navy appointed Lieutenant Flinders commander of the Investigator, and he would arrive to take command on 25 January.
+On 19 January 1801, the Navy appointed Lieutenant Flinders commander of the Investigator, and he arrived to take command on 25 January.
 He would later write: